Skip to main content

 The series will kick off 5 p.m.
 Monday, Jan.
 27, with Willie Davis, author of the novel "Nightwolf."
 The event will take place in the Davis Marksbury Building's James F. Hardymon Theater.

 A native of Whitesburg, Kentucky, Davis earned graduate degrees in creative writing from Johns Hopkins University and the University of Maryland.
-He has taught English and creative writing at the University of Maryland, Kentucky State University, Georgetown College and the
+He has taught English and creative writing at the University of Maryland, Kentucky State University,

 By Whitney Hale